Clearing Immigration At US Airports: How It Works

 You have to clear security after going through immigration

 If you have a connecting flight to another destination (whether in the United States or international), you’ll once again have to clear security.
-Some airports have a special security lane for transit passengers, while others make you go to the main security checkpoint at the terminal to clear again.
+Some airports have a special security lane for transit passengers (which may or may not save you time), while others make you go to the main security checkpoint at the terminal to clear again.
 Keep in mind that typical TSA policies apply regarding liquids, hazardous materials, etc.

 You have to clear security before your connecting flight